 Pre Black Friday / Cyber Monday Promotional Sequence

 Here’s a typical sequence that can work.

-- Between the first week of November and Thanksgiving, do 3 dedicated promotional emails to prime your list to buy.
+- Between the first week of November and Thanksgiving, do three dedicated promotional emails to prime your list to buy.

-Once you get to the start of Thanksgiving week, you will have an email list that is warmed up and ready to buy so you can start the sale.
+Once you get to the start of Thanksgiving week, you will have an email list warmed up and ready to buy so you can start the sale.